Posted in:

 Family-friendly

 The trail is well-signposted, so you do not accidentally walk on the ski slopes.
 Snow groomers made a wide track where you can use regular winter boots.
 Furthermore, there are no steep inclines since you are hiking along a plateau.
-You can stop and rest at some of the benches along the route.
-Nonetheless, it was great to sit down and take the time to enjoy the beautiful winter scenery and spectacular views.
+If you arrive with one of the first cable cars in the morning, the silence of the snow-covered mountains is profound, punctuated only by the crunch of boots, making it a serene escape into nature.
+You can rest on some of the benches along the route to enjoy the scenery.
+Nonetheless, sitting down and enjoying the beautiful winter scenery and spectacular views was outstanding.
 Hence, this is a family-friendly activity where you can bring your children.

 < Click on the images to enlarge >